DaemonicLabs/Voodoo/README.md

 About
 -----

-Creating Modpacks with Voodoo requires minimal effort, just create one `.kt` definition
+Creating Modpacks with Voodoo requires minimal effort, just create one `.kt` definition per modpack

 You can Test Any pack in MultiMC, creating a instance and launching it is completely automated, no more clicking than necessary

 Modern Minecraft versions (1.6.+) and Forge are supported (older versions do not have mods on curseforge)

-Uses [SKCraft Launcher](https://github.com/SKCraft/Launcher#skcraft-launcher) Pack Format, but download all files, dependencies and configures all file input based on the `yaml` definition
+packages to [SKCraft Launcher](https://github.com/SKCraft/Launcher#skcraft-launcher) Pack Format

+**No Rehosting of Mods!** completely automated by preparing `.url.txt` files for SKLauncher

-Reproducability: with a modpacks `.lock.hjson` file you can reproduce the modpack on any platform, server install or local testing
+Reproducability: with a modpacks `.lock.hjson` file and `src` folder you can reproduce the modpack on any platform, server install or local testing
 (given that the urls do not get taken down or redirect anywhere else)

 Minimalistic Packs: on all platforms that support it (SK and the multimc-wrapper) mods will be downloaded by the user from the original location,
-**No Rehosting of Mods!** completely automated by preparing `.url.txt` files for SKLauncher

 Is Voodoo for you?
 -------------------